terrastruct/d2-docs/docs/tour/design.md

 opinionated on what a good default should be.
 For example, D2 ships with a default theme.
 Instead of keeping things open-ended with monochrome shapes, pleasant colors are the default.

+## Optimized for desktops and servers

+D2 has a robust CLI with a built-in watch mode, maintained `man` page, and allows reading from stdin and writing to stdout.
+Images and fonts are by default embedded into the diagram so that exported diagrams are standalone -- they'll look the same everywhere.
+D2 supports a wide variety of formats like PPT and GIF.
+It allows imports, such that you can modularize your diagram into multiple files.
+There's a language API to programmatically edit and write D2.
+All of these are antithetical to a web library for browser rendering.
+D2 intends to ship and maintain a web library for that purpose, but it'll be trimmed down from the full feature set and secondary in priority.